SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 class instances as needed
 is hard to justify
 when structures
-do that for you.
+do that for you

-In much the same way
-that constants
-make it easier
-to reason about your code,
+with their copy-on-write behavior.

+Much like constants,
 structures make it
-so you don't have to worry
-about where far-away changes
-might be coming from.
+easier to reason about your code because you don't have to worry about where far-away changes might be coming from.
+Structures provide a simpler abstraction, saving you from having to think about shared mutability in those cases when you really do not need reference semantics.

 .. _ChoosingBetweenClassesAndStructures_OnInheritance: